nicola144/optimized_auxiliary_particle_filters/README.md

 # auxiliary-particle-filters

-Code for experiments with OAPF (Optimized Auxiliary Particle Filter) used for my MSc Dissertation at the University of Edinburgh
+Code for experiments with OAPF (Optimized Auxiliary Particle Filter) used for my MSc Dissertation at the University of Edinburgh.

+Paper in "PAPER.PDF"

+Supplementary in "SUPP.PDF"